schauhans/abc/my-chatroom/README.md

 5. Open your browser and go to `http://localhost:3000` to access the chatroom.

 6. Invite others to join by sharing the URL.

+Explaination of Chatroom features:
+- If user mentions any of the speical keywords, the corresponding meme will be send right after
+- List of keywords: 'chat am i muted', 'im so scared rn', 'son', 'ok mijo', 'cookie', 'twin'
+- User can input name they want to be displayed at the top